lehaibien/aiotech/.trae/rules/nextjs.md

 - Place static content and interfaces at file start
 - Use TypeScript for type safety
 - Use Mantine for UI components and styling
+- Mostly use Container components for layout
+- Minimize Container usage for pages
+- Use Mantine for UI components and styling

 ## Performance